cljfx/cljfx/README.md

     created for us, but otherwise it's just a node and we have props for them
-  - prop in composite lifecycle may be a map or a function taking instance and returning prop!
+  - prop in composite lifecycle may be a map or a function taking
+  - changing media should re-create media player instance and returning prop!

 - big app with everything in it to check if/how it works (generative tests maybe?)
-- `:on-delete` should not be a part of composite lifecycle, instead composite lifecycle should be composed

 - extract-rest instead of default-props
-- controlled props (mostly in controls)
+- controlled props (mostly in controls, also stage's `:showing`)
 - `:on-text-changed` handler dispatches during advancing, maybe it shouldn't?
-- default :managed properties in controls
+- default `:managed` properties in controls
-- pane props should be set through meta?
 - default focus traversable of controls!
 - default style classes!
 - default on-x-changed prop change listeners!
-- replace middleware with custom lifecycles?
 - ctrl+z on text fields throws exceptions
 - write docs